Is your WordPress site slow? If yes, we need to work on that.

 But if you want the best hosting that money can buy, I’d recommend WPEngine – Managed WordPress Hosting Solution.
 Good support and top notch hosting solution that creates blazing fast websites.

-If you are using WPEngine, the next part (Caching) of this performance guide can be skipped.
+If you are using WPEngine, this performance guide’ss performance guide’s next part (Caching) can be skipped.
 WPEngine uses EverCache to cache your site.
 With a managed WordPress host, you can forget about taking care of your site performance and focus only on content production (true to a large extent).

 2. Use The Best Caching Plugin